 Using performance measures to evaluate the progress of the Complete Streets Policy is a valuable and essential part of successfully implementing safer, more complete streets.
 For each complete streets project, the Public Works Department shall annually measure and publicly report the annual increase or decrease for each performance measure compared to the previous year(s).
-Performance measures can include, but are not limited to:
+Data should be collected and maintained in a way that allows for presentation by geographic sub-units, mode types, etc. Performance measures will include:

-- Rates of crashes, injuries and fatalities by mode; - Percentage of transit stops accessible via sidewalks and curb ramps; - Number of approved and denied exceptions; - Total miles of on-street bicycle facilities constructed by class; - Total miles of off-street pedestrian/bicycle facilities(trails) constructed; - Linear feet of new, replaced and repaired sidewalks; - Pedestrian, bicycle and transit ridership counts; - Number of crosswalk and intersection improvements;
+- Rates of crashes, injuries and fatalities by mode; - Percentage of transit stops accessible via sidewalks and curb ramps; - Number of approved and denied exceptions; - Total miles of on-street bicycle facilities constructed by class; - Total miles of off-street pedestrian/bicycle facilities(trails) constructed; - Linear feet of new, replaced and repaired sidewalks; - Pedestrian, bicycle and transit ridership counts; - Number of crosswalk and intersection improvements; - Number of ADA compliant new curb ramps installed along city streets; - Number of new street trees added; - Number of new streetlights added; - Total funds invested in complete streets improvements, by project; - Modal share in specific locations, before and after improvements;